clairedavid/intro_to_ml/week2/NN2_init.md

 :label: fanindef

 In a neural network, __fan-in__ refers to the number of incoming network connections
-(inputs neuron and bias of the previous layer)
+(input neurons and bias of the previous layer)

 The __fan-out__ is the number of outgoing connections, i.e. the number of neurons of the layer.